Vanaheimr/Loki/README.md

 to a lot of...) vertex and edge manipulation methods so you can see all programmatically changes to the graph immediately.

- 1) Add the GraphCanavas.WPF project to your solution
+ 1) Add the GraphCanvas.WPF project to your solution

  2) Adapt your **MainWindow.xaml** to something like this...